-Let’s take Lilly Singh, for example.
+Let’s take Instagram influencer, Lilly Singh, for example.
 Her criticisms for cultural appropriation have been widely publicised.
 From a South Asian diaspora perspective, her caricatures of her ‘parents’ are pretty disrespectful too.
 It could be argued that many media representations of South Asians are actually conforming to mainstream, white, American norms.
 How are these stories, characters and personalities actually challenging the racial status quo in American society?
 In many cases, racial hierarchies are maintained and not challenged.
 But at the same time, like so many others, Lilly has worked hard, achieved huge milestones and become a role model for millions around the world.

-The importance of role models is one of the arguments for more diverse representation in the media, after all, “you can’t be what you can’t see” is a phrase that is said time and time again.
+The importance of role models is one of the arguments for more diversity inclusion representation in the media, after all, “you can’t be what you can’t see” is a phrase that is said time and time again.
 A study also revealed that 70% of girls state that they think differently about their futures after finding female role models.
 This responsibility is no stranger to any seasoned celebrity.
 But many go one of two ways; they either embrace the opportunity or shrug their shoulders of the burden.

-Perhaps it’s not fair to place such a responsibility on industry professionals who are after all, flawed human beings just like everyone else.
+Perhaps it’s not fair to place such a responsibility on industry professionals who are, after all, flawed human beings just like everyone else.
 There is also an element of artistic freedom as media is a creative endeavour and is much about expressing ideas through the visual medium as it is about selling producers and gaining views.

 Accountability and Profit